Symphony No. 2 (Brian): Form

-Adagio solenne – allegro assai
+I. Adagio solenne – allegro assai

 The first movement is broadly described as sonata form by both Saxby and MacDonald, although the latter notes its substantial deviations from the norm.
 It begins with a slow introduction, a pianissimo timpani roll is soon joined by woodwinds in a fifth chord in E. Underneath cellos and basses introduce a heavily chromatic theme through pizzicati, which contains several motives and ideas that will be developed later on.
-Most notably the aforementioned tritone contained in the notes B-A#-F. This introduction then progresses as a kind of passacaglia, which grows more restless and tense as it leads to the main allegro.
+Most notably the aforementioned tritone contained in the notes B–A♯–F. This introduction then progresses as a kind of passacaglia, which grows more restless and tense as it leads to the main allegro.

 The main subject is passionate and highly unstable, subdivided in three themes that near constantly modulate from the A minor starting point.
 Strings then expose the more lyrical second subject in E major, which is also subdivided in three themes.
 Fast string figures juxtaposed with slow woodwind chords lead to the next section.

 The development of the material is short but complex, marked by the striking use of counterpoint and polytonality.
 It initially focuses on the main subject before being interrupted by an eerie passage, with the introduction theme reappearing on flute, oboe, glockenspiel and harp.
 This abrupt contrast leads into the development of the second subject, beginning with a solo from the cello.
 The material is then recapitulated with varied orchestrations.
 The music then reaches an intensely dissonant and dramatic polyphonic climax.

 It ends with a slow fade-out coda that links with the next movement, with a permutation of the tritone appearing ominously on the brass.
-Saxby points out the influence of Edward Elgar in Brian's music, particularly of his Symphony No. 2 in E-flat major.
+Saxby points out the influence of Edward Elgar in Brian's music, particularly of his Symphony No. 2.